 KEY ISSUES DESCRIPTION LOCAL ECONOMIC DEVELOPMENT (CONT.)
 Investment and development.
 Inadequate marketing of Mandeni for investment purposes.
 Inability to attract property developers (residential, commercial and Business development.
 Need to attract new business.

 Ability to retain and facilitate the growth of existing businesses.
 Monitoring and evaluation.
 Lack of monitoring and evaluation of municipal LED projects.
 Partnerships.
-LED programme is not based on new institutionalism.
-BASIC SERVICES AND INFRASTRUCTURE DEVELOPM TENT Poor condition of roads.
+LED program is not based on new institutionalism.
+BASIC SERVICES AND INFRASTRUCTURE DEVELOPME NT Poor condition of roads.
 Lack of rural access roads.
-Housing backlog.
 Potholes on roads.
 Lack of rural housing.
 Sustainability of human settlements.
+Housing backlog.
 Expansion of Sundumbili.
 Access to land for housing development.
 Projects take too long to complete.
-Water and sanitation services backlogs.
-Water backlogs Lack of sewerage system in the densified rural areas.
+Water backlogs Water and sanitation services backlogs.
+Lack of sewerage system in the densified rural areas.
 Lack of waste management sites.
 Infrastructure maintenance.
 Ageing and inappropriate infrastructure for a growing Poor access to social amenities/ infrastructure.
-Lack of community halls, convention centres, etc. Lack of entertainment areas.
+Lack of community halls, convention centers, etc. Lack of entertainment areas.
 Lack of cemetery and crematoria facilities.
 Negative social attitude towards recycling of graves and cremation.
 Poor access to libraries.
+Access to ICT network (broadband).
 ICT infrastructure.
-Access to ICT network (broadband).
 Poor cell phone networks.
 Meeting the needs of women, the youth, the aged and the disabled.
-The municipality does not have a well-developed programme toaddress the unique needs of these groups Programmes targeting these social groups are events-
+The municipality does not have a well-developed program me address the unique needs of these groups Programs targeting these social groups are events-